Cody Johnson: 2014–2021: Breakthrough and major-label deal

 Johnson's fifth album, Cowboy Like Me, was released on January 14, 2014.
 It was his second album to be produced by Trent Willmon.
-Selling 8,000 copies in its first week of release, it debuted at number 25 on the Billboard Top Country Albums chart and number 33 on the Billboard 200.
+Selling 8,000 copies in its first week of release, it debuted at number 7 on the Billboard Top Country Albums chart and number 33 on the Billboard 200.
+The deep cut "Me and My Kind" later went viral on TikTok in 2020, becoming a concert staple and one of his most popular songs.
+Johnson was a featured artist on the docu-reality television show Troubadour, TX, boosting his TV exposure.
 As of 2014, Johnson's band comprised Smith, Bartula, Pruski, and drummer Miles Stone.
 His sixth album, Gotta Be Me, was released on August 5, 2016.
 The album debuted at No. 11 on the Billboard 200, and at No. 2 on the Top Country Albums chart, selling 23,000 copies in the US in its first week.
 It was Johnson's most successful release to date, achieved without major label support or widespread radio play.
+On April 21, 2017, Johnson made his Grand Ole Opry debut.

 Johnson made Houston Livestock Show and Rodeo history in March 2018 by becoming the first unsigned/independent artist to play to a sold-out crowd.
-Johnson's seventh album, Ain't Nothin' to It, was released on January 18, 2019.
+His seventh album, Ain't Nothin' to It, was released on January 18, 2019.
 It includes the single "On My Way to You", which was his first Top 20 hit on Country Airplay.
 The album and single were both released via Warner Records Nashville.
 In 2019, he collaborated with Brooks & Dunn on a new version of their hit song "Red Dirt Road", which appears on their album Reboot.

-Johnson's eighth album, Human: The Double Album, was released in October 2021.
-In 2024, he collaborated with Terri Clark on a new version of her song "I Just Wanna Be Mad" for her album Take Two.
+2021–2025: Human: The Double Album and Leather

+Johnson released his most popular hit to date, "'Til You Can't" in June 2021, debuting at number 42 on the Billboard Hot Country Songs chart dated June 26, 2021.
+Johnson's eighth album, Human: The Double Album, was released on October 8, 2021.
+After the album was released, it climbed to number 24 on the chart dated October 23, 2021.
+The song went on to become his first Country radio chart-topper, earned him his first Grammy Award for Best Country Song, peaked at No. 18 on the Billboard Hot 100, and was certified six-times Platinum.
+It was notably covered by Kid Rock during the All-American Halftime Show in 2026.
+"Human" was chosen as the follow-up single, sent to Country radio on June 6, 2022.